 Disadvantages of Investing in Commodity Fund

-Commodity Fund are Highly Risky
+Commodity Fund is Highly Risky

 Subject to Regulations